RaphaelIT7/gmod-holylib/README.md

 \- Find out why ConVars are so broken.
 (Serverside `path` command breaks :<)
 \- Look into filesystem handle optimization
 \- Look into NW System to possibly replace it with a better version.
 \- Try to fix that one complex NW2 bug.
-NOTE: It's related to baseline updates (Entity Creation/Deletion)
+NOTE: It seems to be related to baseline updates (Entity Creation/Deletion)

 # The Navigator
 [Modules](https://github.com/RaphaelIT7/gmod-holylib#modules)